YoheiKawaguchi/framework/README.md

 * MVC architecture (not MOVE)
 * A framework that is easy to get started for any PHP coders
 * Code/File structure that is organized and scalable
-* Easy to use third party libraries
+* Easy to use third party libraries (We use a few Zend classes by default)

 ### Core Classes
 Some of the core classes are as follows;